sama-squareshift/chicago-taxi-trips/README.md

-# Squareshift Intern Project

-# Chicago Taxi Services Project
+# Chicago Taxi Services Project - Squareshift

 ## Overview
 This project develops an AI solution for Chicago Taxi Services to predict tip amounts for taxi rides.
 It utilizes a large public dataset (184 Million Rows) located in Google Cloud BigQuery's Public Data.